oooogiselle/ETH-Price-Prediction-ML-Project/README.md

 ![GARCH Volatility](imgs/garch_volatility.png)

 - **Average RMSE by model family** -- the actual question this variation
-  raises: do the newly-added tree ensembles and deep learning beat the original project's classical time-series suite?
+  raises: do the newly-added tree ensembles and regression models beat the original project's classical time-series suite?
+Yes, by an order of magnitude (~$110 RMSE vs. ~$1,200), but not because they're inherently better forecasters of ETH.
+The classical family (AR, ARMA, ARIMA, SARIMAX, VAR) forecasts the *entire* held-out test period blind from a single point in time, so its errors compound over hundreds of days.
+The regression/tree models (ElasticNet, Bayesian Ridge, Polynomial Regression, Random Forest, XGBoost) instead predict only one day ahead at a time, using the *true* previous 10 days of closing prices as lag features -- a fundamentally easier task, and the real reason for the gap.
+(LSTM would be a fairer comparison against the lag-feature models since it's also windowed one-step prediction, but is excluded from this chart unless `tensorflow` is installed -- see Setup.)

 ![Model Family Comparison](imgs/model_family_comparison.png)

-- **XGBoost feature importance** -- which lagged day matters most when predicting tomorrow's close
+- **XGBoost feature importance** -- which lagged day matters most when predicting tomorrow's close (yesterday's close alone accounts for ~99% of the importance, which is expected for a near-random-walk asset like ETH)

 ![Feature Importance](imgs/feature_importance.png)